Coacher/vim-virtualenv/README.md

 Usage examples
 ==============

-List all available virtualenvs
+List all available virtualenvs:

     :VirtualEnvList

+You can optionally specify the directory that holds virtualenvs:

+    :VirtualEnvList /foo/bar

-Activate the 'spam' virtualenv
+Activate the 'spam' virtualenv:

     :VirtualEnvActivate spam

-You can always use `<Tab>` completion
+You can also use `<Tab>` completion:

     :VirtualEnvActivate <Tab>

-Change current directory to the current virtualenv directory
+Change the current directory to the current virtualenv directory:

     :VirtualEnvCdvirtualenv

-Deactivate the current virtualenv
+Deactivate the current virtualenv:

     :VirtualEnvDeactivate